rigaya/NVEnc/NVEncC_Options.en.md

  - hevc

 ### -o, --output &lt;string&gt;
-set output file name, pipe output with "-"
+Set output file name, pipe output with "-"

 ### -i, --input &lt;string&gt;
-set input file name, pipe input with "-"
+Set input file name, pipe input with "-"

 Table below shows the supported readers of NVEnc.
 When input format is not set, reader used will be selected depending on the extension of input file.